Rohland/barky/README.md

   web-performance:
     name: web-performance
     quiet: true # successful evaluation is suppressed
-    token: sumo-token # the tool will expect an environment variable with the appropriate token using this key
+    token: sumo-token # the tool will expect an environment variable with a token using this key (see more about this below)
     period: -10m to -0m
     query: >
       # this query gets 90th percentile response time, and error rate for sites with traffic in the last 10 minutes